jquery/learn.jquery.com/page/plugins/advanced-plugin-concepts.md

 function showNextImage() {

-    // stuff to show the image here...
+	// Stuff to show the image here...

 	// Here's the callback:
 	settings.onImageShow.call( this );
 }
 ```

-Instead of initiating the callback via traditional means (adding parenthesis) we're calling it in the context of 'this' which will be a reference to the image node.
-This means that you have access to the actual image node through the 'this' keyword within the callback:
+Instead of initiating the callback via traditional means (adding parenthesis) we're calling it in the context of `this` which will be a reference to the image node.
+This means that you have access to the actual image node through the `this` keyword within the callback:

 ```
-$("ul.imgs li").superGallery({
+$( "ul.imgs li" ).superGallery({
-  onImageShow : function() {
+	onImageShow: function() {
-    $( this ).after( "<span>" + $( this ).attr("longdesc") + "</span>" );
+		$( this ).after( "<span>" + $( this ).attr( "longdesc" ) + "</span>" );
 	},

 	// ... other options ...
 });
 ```

-Similarly you could add an "onImageHide" callback and numerous other ones...

-The point with callbacks is to give plugin users an easy way to add additional functionality without digging around in the source.
+Similarly you could add an "onImageHide" callback and numerous other ones.
+The point of callbacks is to give plugin users an easy way to add additional functionality without digging around in the source.

-###Remember, it's a compromise
+### Remember, It's a Compromise

 Your plugin is not going to be able to work in every situation.
 And equally, it's not going to be very useful if you offer no or very few methods of control.
 So, remember, it's always going to be a compromise.
 Three things you must always take into account are:

 - *Flexibility*: How many situations will your plugin be able to deal with?
 - *Size*: Does the size of your plugin correspond to its level of functionality?
-I.e. Would you use a very basic tooltip plugin if it was 20k in size? - Probably not!
+I.e. Would you use a very basic tooltip plugin if it was 20k in size? – Probably not!
 - *Performance*: Does your plugin heavily process the options in any way?
-Does this effect speed?
+Does this affect speed?
 Is the overhead caused worth it for the end user?